GSA/fpki-guides/pages/fpki_cas.md

 ![FPKI Participating CAs]({{site.baseurl}}/img/participatingCAsV3.png){:style="width:35%;float:right;"}

 Any CA that is part of the FPKI is called a **Participating Certificate Authority (CA)**.
-Over 150 Participating Certificate Authorities form the FPKI network.
-Participating CAs include Federal Government agencies; State, Local, Tribal, Territorial, and International; and commercial partners.
-The following sections describe the various FPKI Participating CAs.
+Over 150 Participating CAs form the FPKI network.
+Participating CAs include Federal Government agencies; State, Local, Tribal, Territorial, and International governments; and commercial partners.

-The following table _labels_ or identifies individual CA categories that show when a CA was established and what types of communities it serves.
+The following table _labels_ or identifies individual, Participating CA categories and presents what types of communities it serves. <!-- Information doesn't include when these were established except in one case.
+Deleted related phrase. -->

 |**Certificate Authority Category**|**Description**|
 |-----------|---------------|